 - Registered with Student Accessibility Services

 - Identified needs in one or more of the following key competency areas:

 Applications for the Coaching Services Program are accepted on a rolling basis.
 Priority consideration is given to those who apply by May 15.
 Incoming first-year students are advised to apply after they've been admitted to the University, but prior to the start of their first semester.
 Continuing and transfer students may apply at any time.
 A complete application for the Coaching Services Program includes the following:

 - Complete the Autism Coaching Program Application [PDF]

-- Individual Needs Assessment (1 hour meeting in person or via Skype)
+- Individual Needs Assessment (1 hour virtual meeting)

 Questions can be directed to Christy Perez at firstname.lastname@example.org or 740-593-2620.